 This sanction is used to isolate students from their lessons for a period of at least one day.
 A referral should be made to the year group year group SSM and a member of the Senior Leadership Team.
-Students report to the realignment Room at the start of the day (08:45) and remain until 16:00.
+Students report to the realignment room at the start of the day (08:30) and remain until 15:30 on a Monday, Tuesday, Thursday, Friday and until 14:30 on a Wednesday.